 The Company periodically enters into interest rate swaps to hedge the fair value of certain commercial real estate loans.
 These transactions are designated as fair value hedges.
 In this type of transaction, the Company typically receives from the counterparty a variable-rate cash flow based on the one-month London Interbank Offered Rate (LIBOR) plus a spread to this index and pays a fixed-rate cash flow equal to the customer loan rate.
+At December 31, 2016, the portfolio of interest rate swaps had a weighted average maturity of 9.0 years, a weighted average pay rate of 4.82% and a weighted average rate received of 3.50%.
 At December 31, 2015, the portfolio of interest rate swaps had a weighted average maturity of 10.0 years, a weighted average pay rate of 4.45% and a weighted average rate received of 2.37%.
-No interest rate swaps were outstanding at December 31, 2014.